srl295/srl295-slides/presentation.md

 - node builds tested with cross-platform build
-- build node with `--without-intl` (pre v.6: `--with-intl=none`) to disable Intl
+- build node with `--without-intl` (pre v.6: `--with-intl=none`) to disable Intl --

+ - more and more features turned off without ICU
+--

 ---
 layout: false